 “Trans-generational transmissions take on life in our in dreams, in acting out, in “life lessons” given in turns of phrase and taught us by our family.
 Discovering transmission means coming to know and tell a larger narrative, one from the preceding generation.
 It requires close listening to the stories of our parents and grandparents, with special attention to the social and historical milieu in which they lived — especially its military, economic and political turmoil.”— How Trauma Is Carried Across Generations, Molly S. Castelloe Ph.D., Psychology Today

 To Thine Own Self Be True

-Today, I surround myself with people who love and nurture me and I them.
+Today, I surround myself with people who love and nurture me and I offer them the same support.
 I hang out with people who are aware of the trauma of my past but don’t judge me for it.
-When I cross paths with those who are harmful to me, I quickly remove myself from the scenario.
+When I cross paths with those who are harmful to me, I remove myself as quickly as possible!

 This is my heartfelt recommendation to everyone suffering from generational trauma.
-We strive to be diligent about self-care and self-respect, forgive but not forget, and are cautious about our vulnerability around those who use it to their advantage and our demise.
-And, most of all, we forgive ourselves, love ourselves, and move forward.
+Strive to be diligent about self-care and self-respect.
+Forgive but be cautious with vulnerability around those who do not deserve it.
+And, most of all, forgive yourself, love yourself, and continue to grow.

 Together we light the way. 🔥